 1Zpresso JX vs 1Zpresso JX-Pro?

 So which one is best for you?
 We recommend the 1Zpresso JX for those looking for a manual grinder for pour-over or other manual brewing methods.
 It is cheaper, lighter, and faster to use and should grind sufficiently for most manual brewing methods.
 If you want a manual coffee grinder for espresso, the 1Zpresso JX is the way to go, as it allows the fine micro-adjustments required to dial in a shot.

 The Final Verdict

 To wrap it up, if you are in the market for a manual hand grinder, either of these grinders from 1Zpresso will serve you well.
-1Zpresso really has set a new standard for manual grinders.
-Their products excel in every category and they are extremely affordable (about 2-3 times cheaper than rivals).
+1Zpresso really has set a new bar for manual grinders.
+Their products excel in every category, and they are extremely affordable (about 2-3 times cheaper than rivals).
 They grind consistently and quickly, are beautifully designed and built to last.
 What are you waiting for!